-- attract, integrate, retain, and motivate highly qualified professionals; - achieve and maintain adequate utilization and suitable billing rates for our revenue-generating professionals;

-- expand our existing relationships with our clients and identify new clients in need of our services; - successfully resell engagements and secure new engagements every year; - maintain and enhance our brand recognition; and - adapt quickly to meet changes in our markets, our business mix, the economic environment, the credit markets, and competitive developments.
+- attract, integrate, retain, and motivate highly qualified professionals; - achieve and maintain adequate utilization and suitable billing rates for our revenue-generating professionals; - expand our existing relationships with our clients and identify new clients in need of our services; - successfully resell engagements and secure new engagements every year; - maintain and enhance our brand recognition; and - · adapt quickly to meet changes in our markets, our business mix, the economic environment, the credit markets, and competitive developments.

-Our financial results could suffer if we are unable to achieve or maintain adequate utilization and suitable billing rates for our consultants.
+Our financial results could suffer if we are unable to achieve or maintain adequate utilization and suitable billing rates for our consultants, or if we are unable to deliver our services due to natural disasters.